 “What I’m interested in about book design is how when you get a project and a brief, you’re very much a visual problem solver.
 You’re trying to turn a load of words, a manuscript, a blurb, an idea, into a visual package in the most interesting and pick-up-able way.
 Each cover is different – they may look similar in some respects, but the way you approach them mentally is quite different.”
 Tom Sanderson is a designer based in Brighton.
 He’s created book covers for just about every demographic imaginable, from children’s fiction through young adult to adult fiction, commercial and...
 View Article

 “Each book has its own specific story, its own specific mission and language that it uses.
 What’s on the cover is there to draw people in but it’s also there to back up the brand itself.”
 Roberta Hall is our first #FreelancerFriday designer interview.
-Roberta is a pretty jaw-dropping designer, as you can see from her portfolio, and dedicated to her work.
+Roberta is a pretty jaw-dropping designer.
 Here she talks through the way she researches in preparation for a project, revealing a serious, studied respect for her art as helping express the message of the book it represents.
-Her commitment is impressive, and she’ll likely...
+Her commitment is impressive, and she’ll likely raise your expectations for your designer significantly.
+Enjoy. – REEDSY Have you...
 View Article